Boylesports Irish Grand National

 3m 5f, Class 1

-“We are delighted to be sponsoring the BoyleSports Irish Grand National again this year and with such a significant prize fund of €500,000 up for grabs at Fairyhouse on Easter Monday, we are expecting another fierce battle for the honours in the showpiece event of the Irish National Hunt racing calendar.”
+Leon Blanche, Head of Communications of BoyleSports said: “We are thrilled once again this year to be sponsoring the BoyleSports Irish Grand National and with a pot of €500,000 up for grabs at Fairyhouse on Easter Monday, there’s no doubt every trainer will throw the kitchen sink at what is the showpiece event of the Irish National Hunt calendar.”

 Boylesports Irish Grand National Chase